 Buy Acivir 400mg DT online from our safe generic pharmacy at a cheap price if you are suffering from Herpes labialis, Genital herpes infection and also Chickenpox.
-We provide fast delivery and 100% safe & secure payment method.
+We provide fast delivery and a 100% safe and secure payment method.
 You can do payment by using a Credit card or PayPal easily.
-SGP is the worldwide trusted online pharmacy so anyone can order from USA, UK, Australia, New Zealand, China, France, Bulgaria, Switzerland, Singapore, Russia without any hassle.
+SGP is the worldwide trusted online pharmacy so anyone can order from the USA, UK, Australia, New Zealand, China, France, Bulgaria, Switzerland, Singapore, Russia without any hassle.
 Here, You can also see Acivir 400 mg DT reviews given by our satisfied customers.

 How it works

 Acyclovir is an antiviral drug and belongs to the class called synthetic nucleoside analogues.
 It works by blocking the process by which the virus grows and multiplies.
 Acyclovir thus stops the virus from spreading in the body.

 Acyclovir is an antiviral drug used in the treatment of Herpes.
 It reduces the rate of growth of the Herpes virus so that the body can fight off the infection.
 Acyclovir is prescribed for the treatment of infections caused by herpes viruses in adults and children such as genital herpes, cold sores, shingles, and chickenpox.
 This medicine, however, will not cure the body of the virus.
 It will only reduce the symptoms of the infection.

 Acyclovir is sold under various trade names.
 It is available in tablets and cream form.
 Acyclovir cream is used to treat cold sores or fever blisters.
 It speeds up healing of the spores and decreases symptoms like tingling, pain, burning, and itching.